-When you’re looking for a DFW back doctor, especially if you’re thinking about minimally invasive procedures to end back pain, you also want to make the doctors you’re considering have specialized fellowship training and extensive experience.
-Fellowship trained physicians have an additional year of intensive hands-on experience in a specific field of orthopedic surgery.
-Research shows that only about 10 percent of today’s spine surgeons have the experience and technical skill for minimally invasive procedures like kyphoplasty, micro endoscopic discectomy, minimally invasive endoscopic lumbar fusions (TLIF), and direct lateral minimally invasive anterior fusions (XLIF).
+When you’re looking for the best back doctor near you, especially if you’re thinking about minimally invasive back procedures, you also want to make the doctors you’re considering have specialized fellowship training and extensive experience.
+Fellowship-trained physicians have an additional year of intensive hands-on experience in a specific field of orthopedic surgery.
+Research shows that only about 10 percent of today’s spine surgeons have the experience and technical skills for minimally invasive procedures like kyphoplasty, microendoscopic discectomy, minimally invasive endoscopic lumbar fusions (TLIF), and direct lateral minimally invasive anterior fusions (XLIF).

 There’s nothing better than a referral from a trusted source, and when it comes to finding a leading back doctor, a great first step is asking your regular MD.
 Or, if you see another type of doctor, like an allergist, optometrist, or an OB/GYN, ask them, too.
-Medical professionals tend to be well-connected and in the know, and should be a great resource for you.
+Medical professionals tend to be well-connected and know and should be a great resource for you.